Cumberland Fossil Plant: Description

 Bituminous coal is delivered by barges along the Cumberland River waterway.
-The plant consumes about 20,000 tons of coal a day.
+The plant consumes about 20,000 tons of coal per day.
 All of the waste heat is dumped into Cumberland River water.

+On January 10, 2023, TVA announced plans to retire the first unit by the end of 2026 and the second by the end of 2028.
+The plant is tentatively planned to be replaced with a 1,450 MW combined-cycle natural gas generation plant, which has drawn criticism from environmental groups.

 Pollution and releases into environment

 Environmental protection measures

 To reduce sulfur dioxide (SO2) emissions, both units at Cumberland use wet limestone scrubbers.
 To reduce nitrogen oxides (NOx), the units use low-NOx burners as well as selective catalytic reduction systems, which were completed in 2004.